 As for this article, let us focus on the two most popular sea salt varieties namely Himalayan and Celtic.
 So, what is the difference between the two?

-Celtic sea salt is normally produced in France’s coastal region while Himalayan sea salt is hand-mined under the mountainous areas of Pakistan.
+Celtic sea salt is normally produced in France’s coastal region while Himalayan salt is hand-mined in the mountainous areas of Pakistan.
 Why is this relevant?

 Another distinction between the two is their chemical composition.
 According to some quality control tests, Celtic sea salt has lesser concentrations of sodium and a higher percentage of trace minerals.
 This is one of the major reasons why most people choose Celtic over Himalayan.
 Nevertheless, both products are two of the most recommended salt in today's market.